Esoteric Language Models: A Family of Any-Order Diffusion LLMs: Esoteric Language Models

-\method{} perform two phases of sampling: the diffusion phase and the sequential phase.
+\paragraph{Pre-computing the unified denoising schedule} \method{} perform two phases of sampling: the diffusion phase and the sequential phase.
 Within the diffusion phase, tokens are denoised in random order and potentially in parallel.
 Within the sequential phase, remaining mask tokens are denoised sequentially from left to right and one at a time.

 First, to determine (i) the total number of tokens to denoise during the diffusion phase and (ii) the number of tokens to denoise per diffusion step, we run a modified version of the first-hitting algorithm proposed in \cite{zheng2024masked}.
 Suppose the sequence to generate has length $L$, the number of discretization steps is $T$, and the noise schedule is $\alpha$ (with $\alpha_0 \geq 0$).
 Let $dt = 1/T$.
 We iterate from $t=1$ to $1- dt$ (inclusive) for $T$ steps.
 For each step, we compute the number of tokens to denoise at time $t$ as